nickgovier/Quake-VS2019/README.md

 Change the working directory in Visual Studio 2019 to point to your Quake directory (Project->Properties, Configuration Properties->Debugging->Working Directory)

-In quakedef.h, define GLQUAKE to build the OpenGL version, otherwise don't for software/Winquake.
+In quakedef.h, define GLQUAKE to build the OpenGL version, otherwise it will build software/Winquake.

-Winquake/software
+Winquake/software:
 - Start the game with -startwindowed

 GLQuake: